shehreendheda/katacoda-scenarios/continuous-profiling/step1.md

-Imagine you have a `movies-api-service` service with the following features:
+Imagine you have a `movies-api-java` service with the following features:

 * Provides an API to list and search for movies and movie metadata.
 * Is built using Java 17, using the [Gradle build tool](https://gradle.org/), the [Spark web framework](https://sparkjava.com/) and the